Performance Evaluation and Planning

 Back to Basics Scorecard

 The Back to Basics Scorecard provides a variety of metrics of HCIDLA services or operational outcomes corresponding to the Mayor’s citywide goals of a Los Angeles that is Safe, Livable, Prosperous and Well-Run.
+Back to Basics Scorecards from previous quarters can be seen in this website's Library here.
+(Choose 'Performance Metrics' in the drop-down Category menu and then click the Search button.)

 Integrated Services Information System